filipsnastins/tomodachi-testcontainers/README.md

 End-to-end tests are expensive, but necessary to build confidence of releasability, so it's important to use them intentionally and know about other kinds of tests.
-After all, we can't be confident that the system _really_ works in production if we haven't tested it in the environment as close as possible as production.
+After all, we can't be confident that the system _really_ works in production if we haven't tested it in the environment as close to production as possible.

 The [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) is a useful thinking model about different kinds of tests and their value.
 It proposes that the majority of tests should be unit tests,